Chenla: Economy

 The wealth of Chenla and its surrounding territories was derived from wet-rice agriculture and from the mobilization of manpower rather than from subsistence farming such as in the past.
 Productive lands were donated to temples where slaves worked the fields and helped the temples generate revenue.
 The kingdom sustained an extensive irrigation system which manufactured rice surpluses that formed the bulk of their trade.
 International trade is believed to have been essential to the kingdom.
-But by the time of early 7th century, Cambodian society was in an economic shift from trading orientation to more an agrarian focusing.
+But by the time of early 7th century, Cambodian society was shifting from a trading economy to an agrarian one.
 Trading centers near the coast of Funan period were collapsing, while inland agrarian centers emerged.

 In the remains of the main port, Oc Eo, (now in Vietnam) materials from Rome, Greece and Persia have been found, as well as artifacts from India and neighboring states.
 Indian influences might have been so alluring because Indian merchants who traded with early Cambodians had wealth and were prosperous, qualities to strive for, therefore there was little to no hesitance in adopting the religion of another culture.